Debra Gillett

 Debra J. Gillett is an English actress who has appeared in productions including The Witches, Chimera, Truckers, Casualty, Just William, Dalziel and Pascoe, Spooks, Doctor Who, Soul Music, and Cranford.

 Career

 Gillett's stage work includes Limehouse (2017).
 In 2018 she played The Nurse ("a cartoonish delight") in Patrick Marber's adaptation of Eugène Ionesco's Exit the King at the Royal National Theatre, and was a "sympathetic" Queen Charlotte in Adam Penford's adaptation of The Madness of George III at the Nottingham Playhouse.

+She played Nurse Fay in a 1997 Radio 3 production of Loot by Orton, repeated in 2017.

 Personal life

-Gillett is the wife of playwright Patrick Marber.
-They married in 2002 and have three children.
+Gillett married playwright Patrick Marber in 2002 and they have three children.